Recycling’s Ability to Offset Logging Cuts Slighted, Report Says

-Reducing logging to save the endangered northern spotted owl will have short-term effects on the market - dropping supply, raising prices and costing jobs, the researchers said.
+Reducing logging to save the threatened northern spotted owl will have short-term effects on the market - dropping supply, raising prices and costing jobs, the researchers said.

 But acceleration of wastepaper recycling should cancel out a projected shortage of softwood sawtimber in the South as early as the turn of the century and reverse the trend in the Northwest by 2010, they said.